Ehsan-U/GmapLead/Readme.md

 - Faster than any other webdriver based solution 🚀
 - Async (HTTPX) 🚀
-- Efficient JS utilization 🚀
+- Efficient JS rendering 🚀
 - Pagination Handling 🚀